 A short story or novel without a setting is one without context—it occurs nowhere and at no particular time.
 But every person and everything in our everyday world occurs somewhere at some given time.
 As in real life, characters are connected in some way, or ways, to a given place.
 They’re always aware of where and when.
 The setting of a story resolves this.

-But that’s not the only function of setting in fiction: there are other important uses.
+But that’s not the only function of setting in literature: there are other important uses.
 Altogether, each of these uses—if you avoid forcing things—can enrich your fiction.
 Let’s consider five important functions.

 Jack's Upcoming Courses:

 Get a good start on a novel in just ten weeks, or revise a novel you’ve already written.
 Free your imagination, move steadily ahead and count the pages!

 January 11th, 2023

 Learn to depart from "what really happened," and write compelling fiction from your own life experiences.

 Over eight weeks, you'll develop a solid basis in the fictional elements—protagonist, setting, secondary characters, point of view, plot, and theme—while you develop the outline of your novel.
 You'll receive feedback at all stages from your fellow writers and your instructor.

 In this course, you’ll work with the basic elements of fiction--the fundamentals that drive the story and determine the quality of the work.

 Here are five essential functions of setting in fiction, including several examples of setting in literature.